 Mr. Alvarez is the Senior Chairman of the international law firm of Greenberg Traurig, LLP, a position he has held since February 2016.
 He previously served as the law firm's Executive Chairman and Co-Chairman from January 2010 to January 2016 and as the firm's Chief Executive Officer from 1997 until his election as Executive Chairman in 2010.
-During his combined 15-year tenure as Chief Executive Officer and Executive Chairman, Mr. Alvarez led the firm to become one of the top ten law firms in the United States by leading its growth from 325 lawyers in 8 offices to approximately 1,850 attorneys in more than 36 locations in the United States, Europe, Asia and Latin America.
+During his combined 15-year tenure as Chief Executive Officer and Executive Chairman, Mr. Alvarez led the firm to become one of the top ten law firms in the United States with offices in the United States, Europe, Middle East, Asia and Latin America.